 All adults should clearly understand the need to maintain appropriate boundaries in their contacts with children and young people.
-Intimate or sexual relationships between children/young people and the adults who work with them will be regarded as a grave Allowing or encouraging a breach of trust. relationship to develop in a way which might to a sexual relationship unacceptable.
+Intimate or sexual relationships between children/young people and the adults who work with them will be regarded as a grave breach of trust.
+Allowing or encouraging a relationship to develop in a way which might sexual relationship lead to а is also unacceptable.